 - 2 tablespoons olive oil

-- Peel the onion, slice into 1/4-inch thick slices and separate the slices into rings.
+- Peel the onion, slice it into ¼-inch thick slices, and separate the slices into rings.

 - Spread the onion rings in a glass baking dish.
 Add the olive oil and toss to coat.
-Sprinkle with salt.
+Sprinkle the onion rings with salt.

 - Roast the onions, stirring once halfway through roasting, until soft and caramelized, about 20 minutes.